velipso/sink/docs/crash-course.md

 # commands are defined via `def`
 def add a, b
+  # string substitution on double-quoted strings using dollar sign
   say "adding $a + $b is ${a + b}" return a + b end